piersyork/owidR/cran-comments.md

 ## Resubmission note

-The package was previously archived due to not meeting the CRAN policy on failing safely without internet access.
-It has now been updated to meet the policy.
+Description has been updated to meet the requested fixes.